 When it comes to hyper-converged infrastructure implementation, don't be hasty.
 Ensure that you have the right amount and type of switch ports, among other considerations.
 Continue Reading

-Hyper-converged infrastructure's scalability can especially pay off when you use it to support big data and distributed systems.
-Explore solid options for hyper-converged infrastructure, ranging from NoSQL databases to analytic platforms like MapReduce and Apache Spark.
+HCI's scalability can especially pay off when you use it to support big data and distributed systems.
+Explore solid options for HCI, ranging from NoSQL databases to analytic platforms like MapReduce and Apache Spark.
 Continue Reading

 Be fully prepared for hyper-converged systems to secure their benefits.
 For example, create, apply and standardize the right policies to efficiently manage VMs, disaster recovery and more.
 Continue Reading